-Your boat is fitted with a portable waste containment system with deck pump out.
-The system is located in the port storage area.
-The portable head has a lower tank and an upper tank.
+Your boat is fitted with a portable waste containment system with deck pumpout.
+The system is located in the console storage area. the portable head has a lower tank and an upper tank.
 Waste is directed to the lower section of the tank which has a holding capacity of 2.8 gal.
 (10.6L).